-In this market, whether you are pure or applied scientists in the cover of any branding either an ivy league graduates exploring marketing opportunities in the industry or an intellectual offering services.
-One thing is evident, your brand exposure increases one business network coverage as a potential candidate perceived to be qualified to render a quality solution to the market for the beneficiaries in exchange for a reward.
-Which this article defined it as phase one of market engagement as an aspect of the market relationship, then come to the second phase, which requires the actors to justify by deeds as a proof of the quality of skills in discharging the task through talents, knowledgeability, and capacity in skill of effort via experience.
-It is at this stage, the owner of the services gains credence and value to sustain the appetite of customers and maintain the relationship of business under the sovereign will of both parties to the extent that, the satisfactory nature of services to customers/clients results in a willing recommendation to other networks to patronize in the services.
-This is what sustains every Entrepreneur into business in such a market.
-And such is the highest authoritative in moral and ethical codes one could experience in a free market-based system.
+In this market, whether you are pure or applied scientists as a cover of any brand, either an Ivy League graduate exploring market opportunities in the industry, or an intellectual offering of services, one thing is evident: your brand exposure increases one business network coverage, with the potentiality to render quality services to the market towards potential beneficiaries in exchange for a reward.
+The article defined it as phase one of market engagement, then comes, the second phase, which requires the actors to justify by deeds as a proof of the quality of skills in discharging the task through talents, knowledgeability, and capacity in skill of effort via experience.
+It is at this stage, the owner of the services gains credence and appreciation in value to sustain the appetite of customers/clients, and maintain the relationship of business under the sovereign will of both parties, to the extent that, the satisfactory nature of services to customers/clients results in a willing recommendation to other networks to patronize in the services.
+This is what sustains every Entrepreneur efforts and sacrifices to serve honestly in a chosen market.
+And such is the highest and authoritative principles of moral and ethical codes one could experience in a free market-based system.

-As a result, most of these actors finds political industry as a lucrative enterprise in a means to run private business as well as a conducive environment to run shady business deals to become rich overnight not by competency or quality of skills demanded by the market.
+As a result, most of these market actors in Africa find political industry as a lucrative enterprise and a means to run a private business, as well as, a conducive environment to run shady business deals to become rich overnight, not on the merit of competency or quality of skills demanded by the market.
 The sad among all, is the use of the same political office, as many evidences attest within Africa, to vilify or frustrate the smooth functioning of competent enterprises serving with honesty and integrity, in other to escape free and fair market competition.

 I am among the few scholars who celebrate the ideal nature of the automated trading platform for securities trading.
 As a free market-based rule system, your comeptency determines your rewards.